Week 9 AT Pillar Picture

 We were up and hiking at 9:15 am.

-The beginning of the hike on this day intersected with the Virginia Creeper Trail, which is a hiking, biking, and horseback riding trail.
-This section was incredibly smooth.
+The beginning of the hike on this day intersected with the Virginia Creeper Trail, which is a hiking, biking, and horseback riding trail, so this section was incredibly smooth.

-We spent the night camping at an awesome spot between the first- and second-tallest mountains in Virginia (It’s all downhill from here for a while! 😹), and fell asleep after eating dinner and watching a beautiful sunset while our tent dried out.
+We spent the night camping at an awesome spot between the first- and second-tallest mountains in Virginia (It’s all downhill from here for a while! 😹), and fell asleep after eating dinner and watching the golden sunset while our tent dried out.

 ✔️ Length: 15.2 AT trail miles